Smart Home Essentials for First-Time Users

-Once your smart home system is installed, professional maintenance and monitoring will provide you and your family with peace of mind.
+Once your smart home system is installed, keep up with maintenance and monitoring to provide you and your family with peace of mind.

 Smart home devices including lights, appliances, electronics and thermostats should be regularly tested too, and batteries changed.
 Watch for red flags that devices are not working properly or are dated, such as:

 - Compatibility issues with other devices.

 - Devices that reboot or restart frequently on their own.

 - Equipment that does not support the latest software.

 Interested in learning more specifics about how a smart home can benefit your family?
 Here are a few more helpful reads:

 - 2017: The Year of the Smart Home

 - How Voice Recognition Plays a Role in IoT